15 min read

 The agreement should address whether the ESA can enter the kitchen or living room and whether the animal must stay in your bedroom when you’re away or may access common areas when you’re home.
 Establish quiet hours if your ESA tends to be noisy, and decide who cleans common areas if the animal uses them regularly.
 Get everything in writing before move-in, as verbal agreements often lead to disputes when memories differ about what was promised.

 Your animal must meet basic health standards to live on campus.
 Current rabies vaccination is mandatory for dogs and cats in virtually all jurisdictions.
-All other required local vaccinations must be up to date as well.
-Most schools require annual veterinary checkups with documentation submitted each year.

 Flea and tick prevention protects everyone in shared housing from infestations.
-Some schools require proof of spay or neuter procedures, particularly for dogs.
+Some colleges require proof of spay or neuter procedures, particularly for dogs.
 Store animal food in sealed containers to avoid attracting pests like mice or insects.
 Don't leave food bowls out when your animal isn't eating.
 Keep your ESA clean and well-groomed to minimize shedding and odors.

-Schools can remove ESAs that show aggression toward people or other animals.
+Colleges can remove ESAs that show aggression toward people or other animals.
 Even a single aggressive incident can result in immediate removal if someone is injured or threatened.
 Excessive barking or constant noise that disrupts other residents violates community standards.

 Property destruction beyond normal wear and tear is grounds for removal.
 If your animal scratches walls, chews furniture, or causes significant damage, you risk losing approval.
 Creating health hazards through accumulated waste or overwhelming odors violates both your housing contract and your ESA agreement.

-If you cannot control your animal despite reasonable efforts, the school can revoke approval.
+If you cannot control your animal despite reasonable efforts, the college can revoke approval.
 Address behavioral problems immediately when they arise.
 Get professional training help if needed.
 Ignoring issues and hoping they improve rarely works and leads to losing your ESA approval.

 Most colleges use progressive discipline for ESA policy violations.
 The first documented violation results in a written warning that explains the problem and what you must correct.
 You typically have a specific timeframe to address the issue and demonstrate improvement.